 Whether you are a religious/spiritual person or not, there’s magic in the air of Varanasi.
-Starting your day with a walk along the ghats, yoga, or meditation every morning followed by lip-smacking food.
+Starting your day with a walk along the ghats of Varanasi, yoga, or meditation every morning followed by lip-smacking food.
 Further, there are a lot of homestays in Varanasi and network connectivity shouldn’t be a concern.

 Shimla, Himachal Pradesh